ubclaunchpad/ubclaunchpad.com/CONTRIBUTING.md

 # ⚒️ Contributing to the UBC Launch Pad Website

 This document will guide you through contributing changes to the new UBC Launch Pad website!
 It assumes basic knowledge of git and pull request workflows.

+If you spot anything out of date or incorrect, please [open an issue](https://github.com/ubclaunchpad/new/issues)!

 - [Dependencies](#dependencies)
 - [Development](#development)